canhta/CareCircle/docs/brd.md

     *   Reduced on-screen clutter by hiding non-essential features.
 *   **FR-13.3**: **Voice Prompts & Readouts**: Key information and notifications within Elder Mode will be accompanied by clear voice prompts (in the user's selected language) to assist users with visual impairments or reading difficulties.
 For example, medication reminders would be read aloud.

+### FR-15: E-Pharmacy Integration
+*   **FR-17.1**: The app must integrate with partner e-pharmacy platforms.
+*   **FR-17.2**: Users must be able to request medication refills directly from the app.
+*   **FR-17.3**: The refill request should pre-populate the order on the partner pharmacy's app or website.

-### FR-14: User Feedback
+### FR-18: User Feedback
-*   **FR-14.1**: The app must include a non-intrusive mechanism for users to voluntarily submit feedback, bug reports, or feature suggestions.
+*   **FR-18.1**: The app must include a non-intrusive mechanism for users to voluntarily submit feedback, bug reports, or feature suggestions.
-*   **FR-14.2**: Users should be able to provide a rating for the app, with an optional prompt to leave a review in the respective app store.
+*   **FR-18.2**: Users should be able to provide a rating for the app, with an optional prompt to leave a review in the respective app store.

 ---